apexpl/apex_v1/docs/training/admin_manage_lotteries_view.md

 Last aspect of the actual development is the Lottery->Manage Lotteries menu within the admin panel that we defined within the */etc/training/package.php* file.
 Within terminal, type:

-`php apex.php create view admin/lottery/manage training`
+`./apex create view admin/lottery/manage training`

 This will create two new files at the below locations, which are assigned to the "training" package, hence will be included upon publishing the package to a repository.